0xM1cx/0xM1cx.github.io/_tabs/about.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=ffffff&lines=Security+Researcher;Software+Engineer;DFIR+Aspirant;Python+Developer;Network+Engineer;Electronics+Nerd;)](https://git.io/typing-svg)

 I'm an undergrad student who is passionate about tech and curious on how systems work.
-Focusing on Digital Forensics, IoT, Data Analysis, Reverse Engineering and Threat Intelligence.
-My academic journey in the College of Engineering includes hands-on projects reflecting my commitment to understanding systems and developing them.
+My focus is on Digital Forensics & Incident Response, IoT, Data Analysis, Reverse Engineering, and Threat Intelligence.
+This site serves as a chill space for articles on security research, technical blogs, and CTF write-ups.

-### What I'm doing currently and some plan

-I'm currently prepping for the Security+ and CCNA exams then I'm eyeing the CompTIA CySA+ and GIAC Cyber Threat Intelligence (GCTI) ones.
-Post-college, I'm jumping into a master's program to deepen my expertise.
-I do game dev every now and then, specifically 2d games using Godot.

-In the future, I hope to work on any of the following roles:

-1. DFIR
-2. Data Analyst
-3. Data Scientist
-4. Threat Researcher
-5. SOC Analyst
-6. Malware Analyst

 ### Socials 💬